 - How do you deal with stress and all of those types of things.

 So going back to work was what is one of those very common questions that were asked and that we deal with.
 And in my case, I was fortunate, that I had the opportunity to have a flexible work arrangement where I could work from home.
-And then when I began to drive, I was able to drive to my various locations I had, I had a job that that required me to drive to a number of different locations on a daily basis.
+And then when I began to drive, I was able to drive to the various locations I had, I had a job that required me to drive to a number of different locations on a daily basis.
 But I was fortunate to be able to transition.
 So my stroke was in January by July, actually, by May, I was driving.
 And by June and July, I was visiting my accounts already.
 So within six months, I was back into driving, doing the one arm thing driving, driving like a road warrior.

 Awesome.
 But it’s really a pleasure to get to know you over the internet here for an hour.
 Today, I really do appreciate you getting in touch, I really appreciate you sharing your story, and making it possible for other people to hear, you know what’s possible for them.
 And I really love that you’re passionate about your golf and that you’ve read discovered golf and you went back to it and it was, you know, something that helped you in your healing and help you overcome your, you know, your challenges and the things that stroke patients go through.